 \subsection{Case 3: Effect on Horodecki \textit{et al.} states}

-In the current case, two bound entangled states are considered and both the states are proposed by Horodecki \textit{et al.} The considered states are discussed in the previous section and depicted their behavior with the parameter $\alpha$ in Fig. \ref{f2}.
-The effect of QI scrambling on both states is described in the given successive subsections below.
+In the current case, two bound entangled states are considered.
+Both the states are proposed by Horodecki \textit{et al.} The considered states are discussed in the previous section and depicted their behavior with the parameter $\alpha$ in figure \ref{f2}.
+The effect of QI scrambling on both states is described below in the given successive subsections

-\subsubsection{Effect on State 1}
+\subsubsection{Effect on State 1:}

 The first bound entangled state \textbf{[State 1]} proposed by Horodecki \textit{et al.} is described in equation \ref{hs1} and selected here to discuss the effect of the QI scrambling on it.
-After passing through the evaluation process, the outcomes are depicted in Figs. \ref{f6},\ref{f7}.
-For the parameter value $\alpha = 0.5$ and different values of the interaction strength $D$, the results are displayed in Fig. \ref{f6} and for the interaction strength $D=0.6$ and different values of the parameter $\alpha$, the results are exhibited in fig. \ref{f7}.
+After passing through the evaluation process, the outcomes are depicted in Figs. \ref{f6}, \ref{f7}.
+For the parameter value $\alpha = 0.5$ and different values of the interaction strength $D$, the results are displayed in figure \ref{f6} and for the interaction strength $D=0.6$ and different values of the parameter $\alpha$, the results are exhibited in figure \ref{f7}.

-Fig. \ref{f6} depicts the same behavior as the previous case for a particular value of the parameter $\alpha$ and the interaction strength $D=0$ and manifested the same conclusion that in the absence of the interaction strength $D$, the state is bound entangled without any free entanglement.
+Figure \ref{f6} depicts the same behavior as the previous case for a particular value of the parameter $\alpha$ and the interaction strength $D=0$ and manifested the same conclusion that in the absence of the interaction strength $D$, the state is bound entangled without any free entanglement.
 With the introduction of the interaction strength $D$, negativity (N) is raised with time and achieves the maximum value around $0.1$.
 Further increment of the interaction strength $D$ is responsible for increasing the frequency of the oscillatory nature of the system, which made the negativity (N) of the system more unstable.

-Fig. \ref{f7} has displayed the attitude of the state for a particular value of the interaction strength $D=0.6$ and different values of the parameter $\alpha$.
-The figure indicates that for the initial values of the parameter $\alpha$ negativity (N) and CCNR criterion exhibit the oscillatory behavior, which is sinusoidal in nature.
-As the value of the parameter $\alpha$ increases, the oscillatory pattern of negativity (N) moves toward stability with an amount of distortion, which can be shown in Fig. \ref{f7}.
+Figure \ref{f7} has displayed the outlook of the state for a particular value of the interaction strength $D=0.6$ and different values of the parameter $\alpha$.
+The figure indicates that the initial values of the parameter $\alpha$ negativity (N) and CCNR criterion exhibit the oscillatory behavior, which is sinusoidal in nature.
+As the grade of the parameter $\alpha$ increases, the oscillatory pattern of negativity (N) moves toward stability with an amount of distortion, which can be shown in figure \ref{f7}.

-\subsubsection{Effect on State 2}
+\subsubsection{Effect on State 2:}